Skip to Main Content

 Opportunity - Not only are there 61M people with a disability in the US, but also consider the 71M boomers who carry $548B in discretionary spending and who also share similar challenges with vision, hearing, cognition and fine motor skills.

-Quick Tips for ADA Website Compliance
+Tips for ADA Website Compliance

 Accept that this is a new cost of doing business online.
 And realize that in pursuit of diversity, equity and inclusion, investing in digital inclusion is a great way to demonstrate your commitment to DEI.
 There is value in that, and in accessing a marketplace with over a billion consumers world-wide.